Ganesh-Karthick-Dev/webnox-project/README.md

 3 - or use your google account to login

-4 - to delete a image in the gallery section - hover top right corner of the image to get delete button to delete that image
+4 - to delete a image in the gallery section - hover the image to get delete button to delete that image

 5 - and a important feature , you can dynamically adjust grid layout !